zenzay/esphome-power-meter/README.md

 I've removed the Power LED from the setup, as I don't feel a need for a LED when we have a display.

+It has the same sensors and configuration in HA as the basic version and here's some examples of the pages on the E-Ink Display:

 #### Status Page ####
 ![pm_page_1](./assets/pm-page-1.jpg)
 #### Daily Usage Graph ####